DoTheEvo/selfhosted-apps-docker/beginners-speedrun-selfhosting/readme.md

 * On a linux server a docker container is running, its a webserver and it is accessible for others on your network.<br>
-  Most of selfhosted stuff is just webserver with some database.
+  Most of selfhosted stuff is just a webserver with some database.
-* If this part is done that means that shit like hosting own netflix(jellyfin), or google drive/calendar/photos(nextcloud), or own password manager(vaultwarden) or own minecraft server(minecraft server) is just one `docker-compose.yml` away.
+* If this part is done that means that shit like hosting own netflix(jellyfin), or google drive/calendar/photos(nextcloud), or own password manager(vaultwarden) or own minecraft server(crafty) is just one `docker-compose.yml` away.

 ### understanding what you did not get done

-* this shit is on your own local network, not accessible from the outside.
+* this shit is on your own local network, not accessible from the *"outside"*.
-  Cant call the grandma and tell her to write `192.168.1.8` in to her browser to see your awesome nginx welcome running.
+  Cant call grandma and tell her to write `192.168.1.8` in to her browser to see your awesome nginx welcome running.
   She tells you that the dumb fuck you are, you do not have public IP and ports forwarded.<br>